Stay (Faraway, So Close!): Reception

 "Stay (Faraway, So Close!)" was critically acclaimed.
 Music journalist Sam Richards rated the song four stars out of five, calling it "a twinkling '90s alt. rock ballad - a cousin of Radiohead's "High and Dry" and Smashing Pumpkins' "1979" - that just about manages to keep a lid on its impulse to seek out the nearest clifftop."
 Hot Press editor Niall Stokes said "the performance is full of languorous beauty, a gentle understated kind of emotion that seems at odds with the disorientation in the lyrics."
-Billboard contributor Fred Bronson joked that it was an example of how songs named "Stay" reach the Hot 100, following similarly named hits by Big Mountain, The Four Seasons, Shakespears Sister, and Jodeci.
+Billboard contributor Fred Bronson joked that it was an example of how songs named "Stay" reach the Billboard Hot 100, following similarly named hits by Lisa Loeb & Nine Stories ("Stay (I Missed You)"), The Four Seasons ("Stay"), Shakespears Sister ("Stay"), Jodeci ("Stay") and Eternal ("Stay").
 Robert Levine of Spin called it one of their best songs, saying "They're still obsessed with transcendence, whether it's the kind you find on a Joshua Tree bluff or a "Miami" dance floor.
-And ["Stay (Faraway, So Close!)"] framed that search in the most intimate of terms, even when they were too jaded to crawl out from under their lemon and look us in the eye."
+And ["Stay (Faraway, So Close!)"] framed that search in the most intimate of terms, even when they were too jaded to crawl out from under their "lemon" and look us in the eye."

 Writing for Time, Josh Tyrangiel compared it to U2's earlier hits "Where the Streets Have No Name" and "One", saying "'Stay (Faraway, So Close!)'... [achieves] the impossible — becoming meaningful to millions of people — precisely because [it is] beautifully vague."
 David Bauder of the Associated Press called it "the album's most beautiful song."
 Peter Howell of the Toronto Star said that it was "the most conventional U2 song on the album."
 The Orange County Registers Mark Brown noted "The casual guitar lines on 'Stay' infuse the song with a tension that perfectly suits the subject".
-The Bergen Record reviewer Barbara Jaeger called it an "achingly beautiful ballad."
-Writing for The Dallas Morning News, Manuel Mendoza said it was "absolutely gorgeous, with Bono's husky moaning evoking a warm yearning."
+The Bergen Record reviewer Barbara Jaeger called it an "achingly beautiful ballad".
+Writing for The Dallas Morning News, Manuel Mendoza said it was "absolutely gorgeous, with Bono's husky moaning evoking a warm yearning".
 Alan Jones from Music Week stated that "slow-burning, intense and not overtly commercial, this is not a natural for the chart".
+David Cavanagh from Select named it "another Bowie-esque song of alienation and boredom."
+He added, "The narrator appears to have given up all human contact in exchange for TV.
+With satellite television you can go anywhere, sings Bono with great sadness as the song wells up from a tentative Velvets-type guitar figure into a big lonely forlorn ballad.
+It could be set in any city in the world."